Kari Berit brings years of experience and a passion for the subject of aging and caregiving.

 Kari’s experience and credentials include:

-- Over 25 years of teaching and directing programs for older adults
+- Over 25 years of experience teaching and directing programs for older adults in settings ranging from community meetings to national conferences, and classrooms to churches

-- M.S. in Continuing and Vocational Education from the University of Wisconsin
+- M.S. in Continuing and Vocational Education from the University of Wisconsin, Madison

 In 1996 Kari Berit launched Age In Motion with the goal of reaching the many people who work with older adults and the older adults themselves, instilling in them that aging is not inherently a negative stage of life.
 While working in the senior housing field, Kari created a visionary activity program for Marriott Senior Living called “The Life Enrichment Philosophy in Action.”